-- What ideal did Gandhi hold for India? - How did he go about helping people to achieve this ideal? - In what way was Gandhi's life an example we can follow today? - There is a spinning wheel on the Indian flag.
+- There is a spinning wheel on the Indian flag.
 What is its significance? - Who was Jawaharlal Nehru and why was he important? - What kind of government does India have today? - What are the current state of relations between India and Pakistan?

 Include illustrations, photographs, graphics, or other visual information (make sure you have at least two pages of writing in addition to your visuals).
-Use at least three additional sources and cite these sources in MLA format in a works cited section at the end of your paper.
+Use at least three sources and cite them in MLA format in a works cited section at the end of your paper.

 When writing your report, be sure to use your own words to explain what you have learned.
-If you quote a resource directly, use quotation marks and add an in-text quotation (see information on in-text citations in Oak Meadow's English Manual for Middle School).
+If you quote a resource directly, use quotation marks and add an in-text citation (see information on in-text citations in Oak Meadow's English Manual for Middle School).
 Organize your ideas into a logical sequence.
 Identify the main points you will make and use them to organize paragraphs.
 Include specific details to explain or illustrate each main point.

-After you complete your rough draft, SAVE IT-you will share it with your teacher along with your finalized report.
+After you complete your rough draft, save it-you will share it with your teacher along with your finalized report.

 Read your rough draft to find places to clarify your writing, eliminate repetition, and reorganize your ideas for a better flow.
 After revising your report, place the images and graphics where they make the most sense, and add titles or captions to explain what the graphics show.
-Then proof-read your report to correct any errors in punctuation, spelling, capitalization, and grammar.
+Then proofread your report to correct any errors in punctuation, spelling, capitalization, and grammar.
 Do your best to ensure your final report is your best work.